For-Profit College

 Detailed Explanation

 For-profit colleges are educational institutions operated by companies that distribute profits to shareholders or owners.
 They include large publicly traded chains, private equity-owned schools, and smaller independent operators.
 For-profit institutions enroll about 5-10% of postsecondary students but have historically accounted for a disproportionate share of student loan defaults (roughly 30-40%).
 The sector grew rapidly in the 2000s, fueled by federal student loan dollars and aggressive recruitment, before contracting after regulatory scrutiny and high-profile closures.
 Key criticisms include high tuition relative to outcomes, low graduation rates (often below 30%), aggressive marketing tactics, and credits that do not transfer to other institutions.
 However, some for-profit institutions serve student populations underserved by traditional higher education, including working adults and career changers.
 The Department of Education's gainful employment rule primarily targets for-profit programs.
-On CollegeROI, for-profit institutions consistently rank among the lowest ROI scores due to high debt-to-earnings ratios and low completion rates.
+On CollegeROIData, for-profit institutions consistently rank among the lowest ROI scores due to high debt-to-earnings ratios and low completion rates.
 Students considering for-profit schools should carefully compare costs and outcomes to community colleges and online programs at public universities.

 Related Terms